smartaquametering/smartPhotometer/README.md

 - by the strict **segregation of data acquisition, processing, transmission, analytics and their visualisation** on different layers and devices.

 ## Being Smart - The difference
-Connect the smartPhotometers microcontrollers (including their connected LED fireworks and light sensors) via WiFi to your internal network and orchestrate them by using simple web- or MQTT-based APIs.
+Connect all devices (Microcontroller including their connected LED/Halogen fireworks and light sensors) via WiFi to your internal network and orchestrate them by using simple web- or MQTT-based APIs.

 ![Networking](./assets/networking.png)

-Any device (e.g. PC, Laptop, Tablet, smartPhone, ...) with a standard web browser can be used to access a simple web page on the smartPhotometers.
+Any device (e.g. PC, Laptop, Tablet, smartPhone, ...) with a standard web browser can be used to access a simple web page on the microcontroller (MC).

 A Javascript application will start within your browser and is triggering and managing all analytis, evaluation of measured values and their visualisation.